 MFBN hosted our annual conference, Montana Hunger Relief Forum, for the first time since May 2019.
 Covid-19 precautions prevented the gathering in 2020 & 2021, so we were excited to bring partners together again this year!
-The Hunger Relief Forum was held in Missoula May 18-19, 2022, hosted by MFBN’s Programs & Agencies Department.
+The Hunger Relief Forum was held in Missoula, May 18-19, 2022, hosted by MFBN’s Programs Department.

-The audience for this forum was MFBN’s partner agencies including food pantry, shelter and soup kitchen operators, senior center partners as well as BackPack and School Pantry Program coordinators from across the state, with a goal of learning and networking together.
+The audience for this forum was MFBN’s network partners including food pantries, shelters, soup kitchen operators, senior center partners as well as BackPack and School Pantry Program coordinators from across the state, with a goal of learning and networking together.
 New this year, we included a virtual attendance option with twelve partners tuning in online.
-Our total attendance for the two-day event was fifty attendees, twelve presenters and seventeen MFBN staff members.
+Our total attendance for the two-day event was fifty attendees, twelve presenters, and seventeen MFBN staff members.

 The forum included a key note opening presentation by Katie S. Martin, author and Executive Director of Connecticut Foodshare with opportunities for reinventing food bank and food pantry services.